captaineywick/Data-Analysis-Portfolio/Python/NY Bike Sharing Service/README.md

 ## Files

-- `New York Citibike Trips.csv`: The dataset used in the analysis
+- `New York Citibike Trips.csv`: removed due to size limit for GitHub push
 - `NY Bike Sharing Service Portfolio.ipynb`: A Jupyter notebook containing the data analysis for the bike-sharing service dataset

 ## Questions